This function takes a list with person and time data and saves it into JSON bds format (which can be sent to JAMES).

 validation schema.

-.
+The schema argument overrides format.
 The function extracts the

 version number for the basename, and overwrites the

-argument by version number.
+format argument by version number.

 File name.
-The default (NULL
+The default (NULL) returns the json

 representation of the data and does not write to a file.